Pay your service charges

 Debit or credit card

 Call our automated payment line on 020 7364 5015 (option 2) anytime to make a payment by phone.
 Have your debit or credit card to hand and your 11 digit invoice number (printed in the top right-hand corner of your invoice - it starts with 55).
-A charge is made for credit card payments.

 Please quote the following LBTH payee details:

 Sort Code: 60-03-19 Account Number: 75667266